hariharan005/toastbar/README.md

       this.toast.success('Operation successful!'); // This is default so white background toast },
     showWarning() {
-      this.toast.warning('This is a warning!'); // This is default so white background toast },
+      this.toast.warning('This is a warning!', 'light-theme'); // This will show in light theme },
     showError() {
       this.toast.error('An error occurred!'); // This is default so white background toast